phpquant/stochastix/README.md

 This repository builds the official Stochastix application images and installer.

+## Documentation

+For the latest official documentation, visit the [Stochastix Documentation](https://phpquant.github.io/stochastix-docs).

 ## Quick Start

 To create a new Stochastix project, run the following command, replacing `your-project-name` with the desired name for your project folder: